EarlGlynn/HAVV-analysis/README.md

 * **PercentNonMatch** (red lines in plots)
 * **PercentMatchDeceased** (black lines in plots)

-The current driver notebook finds the most current yyyy-mdd-dd subfolder automatically.
+The current driver notebook finds the most current yyyy-mm-dd subfolder automatically.

 Columns in the state summary are used to suppress creation of plots for states not using HAVV.

-TO DO:  The year grid lines in the composite ggplot do not quite align across all three subplots.
+TO DO:  The year grid lines in the composite *ggplot* do not quite align across all three subplots.
 The goal is to make the year lines align across plots for easier comparisons.

 ---